The easiest way to start up Kawa is to run the ‘kawa’ program.

 actual program, not a shell script.
 Depending on how you configure

-can be a real program or a script.
+and install Kawa, kawa can be a real program or a script.

-You can avoid both problems by the env
+You can avoid both problems by the env program, available on

 most modern Unix-like systems:

-#!/usr/bin/env kawa (format #t "The command-line was:~{ ~w~}~%" (command-line))
+(format #t "The command-line was:~{ ~w~}~%" (command-line))

-This works the same way, but assumes kawa
+This works the same way, but assumes kawa is in the

-command PATH
+command PATH.

-If you need to specify extra arguments to kawa
+If you need to specify extra arguments to kawa,

 you can run arbitrary shell command inside Scheme block comments.